 9. Normalcy.
 We abhor it!
 For this Hunt, you must reject all normalcy.
 Be weird.
 Odd.
 Different.
 Try on a whole new you so outrageous your friends, family, and the public don’t even recognize you.
 This will pay off for you in the Hunt and in life.
 NOTE: Some of you may already be pushing the boundaries of weird and abnormal within society.
 Good work.
 Now kick it to eleven!

 10. Item Interpretation.
-During this special Quarantine Edition of the Hunt, SOME creative interpretation will be accepted, but it must be a TRULY inspired combination of creative genius and hard work to receive points.
+Generally speaking, we want EXACTLY what we’re asking for.
+If we ask you for a photo of a werewolf waltzing with a ballerina, we want EXACTLY THAT.
+Not a Photoshopped manipulation.
+Not a drawing.
+A photo of a werewolf.
+With a ballerina.
+Due to COVID and resulting quarantines, we’ve been a little lax about this rule but really, please try to adhere to it.
+During the Halloween Haunt, SOME creative interpretation will be accepted, but it must be a TRULY inspired combination of creative genius and hard work to receive points.
 Otherwise, you may get some pity points, or you may get nothing.
 Think inside your house, but outside the box.

 12. Submissions Process.
 Submit Items by clicking on our “Item List” on our website (it will be posted when the Mini Scavenger Hunt begins).
 Then on the Item you’d like to upload, follow instructions.
 You must submit as instructed or you will not be awarded points for that item.
 This sounds scary and vague, but it won’t be.